seba3510/Library/README.md

 ## Description
-This is a simple library app done as part of the _JavaScript_ curriculumn of _The Odin Project_.
+This is a simple library app done as part of the _JavaScript_ curriculum of _The Odin Project_.
 This library consists of storing book objects in an array.
 The attributes used for the book are as follow:
 * Title
 * Author